 - seasoning, herbs/chilli/coriander/parsley - whatever you prefer

-- Add whatever seasoning you like - sometimes I use a pinch from a packet of Mexican chicken seasoning, sometimes herbs, sometimes just salt and pepper.
-What ever flavour your family like can be added to the chicken.
+- Add whatever seasoning you like—sometimes I use a pinch from a packet of Mexican chicken seasoning, sometimes herbs, sometimes just salt and pepper.
+Whatever flavour your family likes can be added to the chicken.

-- Pour enough milk to cover the chicken and add a drizzle of oil.
-Cover with plastic wrap and place in the fridge.
-This can be left over night or used as is.
-All the chefs I see on T.V have a whole production line of egg wash, bread crumbs etc. etc. I don't have time for that.
-I find the bread crumbs stick just fine this way - but you can do it the long way if you like.
+- Pour in enough milk to cover the chicken and add a drizzle of oil.
+Cover the bowl with plastic wrap and place it in the fridge.
+This can be left overnight or used as-is.
+All the chefs I see on TV have a production line of egg wash, breadcrumbs, etc., etc. I don't have time for that.
+I find the breadcrumbs stick just fine this way—but you can do it the long way if you like.

-- Grab a baking tray and put some baking paper on it - if you don't have baking paper - make sure to oil the dish or what ever you cook on.
-If you want to deep fry or pan fry these guys - do that.
+- Grab a baking tray and put some baking paper on it—if you don't have baking paper, make sure to oil the tray.
+If you want to deep-fry or pan-fry these guys instead, do that.
 I chuck mine in the oven and cook them on 200 degrees Celsius or around 390 Fahrenheit.
-Whichever you are doing pre-heat about now.
-In the oven, they will need about 15 minutes and then a turn over and then about another 10-15 minutes depending on whether your oven is any good.
+Don't forget to pre-heat.
+In the oven, they will need about 15 minutes and then a turn-over and then another 10-15 minutes depending on whether your oven is any good.

 - Heat your tortillas per packet instructions and place a nice clean tea towel over them to keep them warm.

-- Place your desired toppings on your tortilla and fold it up - see the instructional picture if you don't know how or look at the back of the tortilla packet - they usually have instructional pictures.
-My 3 year old likes me to help him and 1 one-year-old likes to mess up the floor.
+- Place your desired toppings on your tortilla and fold it up - see the instructional picture if you don't know how or look at the back of the tortilla packet—they usually have instructional pictures.
+My 3-year-old likes me to help him and my 1-year-old likes to mess up the floor.